panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 [Try the demo.](https://codesandbox.io/s/no-debouncing-bbd0e?file=/src/FilterList.js)

-When typing the query into the input field, you would notice the list gets filtered for every introduced character.
+When typing the query into the input field, you can notice that the list gets filtered for every introduced character.

 For example, if you type char by char the word `Michael`, then the component would display flashes of filtered lists for the queries `M`, `Mi`, `Mic`, `Mich`, `Micha`, `Michae`, `Michael`.
 However, the user would need to see just one filter result: for the word `Michael`.